telerik/kendo-ui-core/docs/controls/scheduling/calendar/overview.md

 ---
 title: Overview
 page_title: Overview | Kendo UI Calendar
-description: "Learn how to initialize the Kendo UI Calendar widget, configure its options and make use of custom templates."
+description: "Learn how to initialize the Kendo UI Calendar widget, configure its options, and make use of custom templates."
 slug: overview_kendoui_calendar_widget
 position: 1
 ---

 # Calendar Overview

-The [Kendo UI Calendar widget](http://demos.telerik.com/kendo-ui/calendar/index) renders a graphical calendar that supports navigation and selection.
-It also supports custom templates for its `month` view and configuration options for minimum and maximum dates, a start view and the depth of the navigation.
+The [Kendo UI Calendar widget](http://demos.telerik.com/kendo-ui/calendar/index) renders a graphical calendar that provides navigation and selection functionalities.

+It also supports custom templates for its `month` view and configuration options for minimum and maximum dates, a start view, and the depth of the navigation.

 ## Getting Started

 ### Initialize the Calendar

-Initialize the Calendar by using a jQuery selector:
+To initialize the Calendar, use a jQuery selector.

+###### Example

     <div id="calendar"></div>